Direct dependencies between neurons explain activity

-Finally, in the roundworm \textit{C. elegans}, one can record from the entire brain, such that for each cell, we have access to nearly all its inputs.\cite{Dag-01} For the median neuron, a minimal set of $n^* = 5$ inputs is sufficient to predict all other direct dependencies in the brain.
+Finally, in the roundworm \textit{C. elegans}, one can record from the entire brain.
+This means that for each cell, we have access to nearly all its synaptic and extrasynaptic inputs.\cite{Dag-01, Randi-01} For the median neuron, a minimal set of $n^* = 5$ inputs is sufficient to predict all other direct dependencies in the brain.
 These remarkably simple computations explain 62\% of each neuron's variability $S_\text{tot}$ (Fig.~\ref{fig_minimax}d).
-Together, these findings (summarized in Fig.~\ref{fig_minimax}e-f) comprise our second main result: That neuronal activity, spanning multiple systems and species, appears to arise from computations that are simple (involving only direct dependencies) and low-dimensional (with a relatively small number of inputs). \\
+Together, these findings (summarized in Fig.~\ref{fig_minimax}e-f) comprise our main result: that neuronal activity, spanning multiple systems and species, is explained by simple direct dependencies on only a small number of inputs.
+We confirm that these results hold for the average neuron (rather than median), are robust to downsampling the neural activity, and remain consistent across time (Supplementary Information). \\